 If it appeared that William’s best man, his younger brother Prince Harry, was walking with a bit of a limp, it’s because he was.
 At 3 a.m., just eight hours before the wedding ceremony began, Harry exited the nuptials-eve festivities taking place at the Goring Hotel by jumping out of one of the hotel’s balconies.
 Reports say he landed badly on his ankle.
 Ouch.
 But don’t worry, he was still able to give his best man’s speech that was met with applause and laughter from joking about Prince William’s nickname.

 A bright pink wiggly worm

 Young bridesmaid Eliza Lopes, the granddaughter of Camilla Parker-Bowles, the Duchess of Cornwall, refused to relinquish a bright pink fuzzy worm-like toy, even for the official photos.
 Where did that worm come from in the first place?
 Camilla later remarked that she had been “terribly worried” in advance of the big day that the wedding would be overwhelming for Eliza and the other young children in the wedding party.
 So it was fun-loving Harry to the rescue.
 Apparently, he took his stepmother’s concerns to heart and came prepared.
 When Eliza appeared to be frightened by the roar of the crowds outside Westminster Abbey, he pulled the toy out of his pocket to distract the young girl.
 Trouble is, Eliza liked the toy so much, she couldn’t be persuaded to put it down for the photos.
-Here are some more of the funniest royal wedding moments caught on camera.

 The bride opted for modern transport